otman-dev/otman-dev/README.md

 ## 🤜🏻🤛🏻 Support Me

-You can support me , a follow to my soccial networks feels . 🙏🏻
+You can support me , if follow all my social networks easy and there is no better  . 🙏🏻
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...